maeehart/MultiForestDemonstration/README.md

 * Ortools and Pandas packages ("conda install pip"&"pip install ortools, pandas")
 * Go to the directory containing the repository
 * Run "jupyter notebook"
-* From the files tab open MultiFunctionalOptimization.ipynb
+* From the files tab open the corresponding .ipynb file
 * A browser window should open and you are ready to go
 * Quick introductions to Jupyter Notebook can be found in e.g., Youtube (see e.g., https://www.youtube.com/watch?v=jZ952vChhuI)